Bietti,

-Joint remembering in collaborative design: a multimodal approach in the case of a video design studio
+collaborative design: A multimodal approach in the case of a video design

 Abstract